Last updated: August 3, 2020

 Regionally Accredited Florida Tech Offers In-Demand Programs 100% Online

-Florida Tech is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, baccalaureate, master’s, education specialist and doctoral degrees.
+Florida Institute of Technology is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, baccalaureate, master’s, education specialist and doctoral degrees.
 In addition to regional accreditation, Florida Tech has been honored with numerous accolades, including:

 - U.S. News & World Report ranked Florida Tech as a Tier 1 Best National University.